Why we collect information about you

 General Data Protection Register (GDPR)

-The EU GDPR came into force on 25th May 2018, replacing the Data Protection Act 1998 (DPA); the extant Data Protection Bill published in September 2017 is to be read in conjunction with the GDPR.
+The EU GDPR came into force on 25th May 2018, replacing the Data Protection Act 1998 (DPA); the Data Protection Act 2018 is to be read in conjunction with the GDPR.
 The GDPR applies to all EU member states and Holbrooks Health team must be able to demonstrate compliance at all times.
 Understanding the requirements of the GDPR will ensure that personal data of both staff and patients is protected accordingly.
 As a result, we are publishing a new Privacy Notice to make it easier for you to find out how we use and protect your information.
 We will not be changing the way we use your personal information but the new notice will provide you with additional details such as:

 - Your increased rights in relation to the information we hold about you